firesidefiction/firesidefiction.github.io/submissions.md

 # Guidelines

-We welcome previously unpublished work ('published' includes work posted on Patreon or on a blog) in English or Spanish from all writers anywhere in the world, and we are interested in seeing work from people of color, LGBTQIA people, disabled people, members of religious minorities, and people outside the United States.
+We welcome previously unpublished work ('published' includes work posted on Patreon or on a blog) in English from all writers anywhere in the world, and we are interested in seeing work from people of color, LGBTQIA people, disabled people, members of religious minorities, and people outside the United States.
 We strongly encourage submissions from people of those backgrounds, and all others whom traditional publishing has historically excluded.

 If you have any questions about how to submit, please email us at: [questions@firesidefiction.com](mailto:questions@firesidefiction.com). (**_Any submissions sent via email will be deleted unread._**)